SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 ###Description:

 In IDL, there are two major sources of GUIs for exploring solar data, Solarsoft packages and CRISPEX.
 Both are using IDL's widget system whose back-end is Motif and make ugly GUIs.
-Exploring solar data for interesting events and extracting important information is important for being able to publish papers.
+Exploring solar data for interesting events and extracting important information is important for being able to do research.

 Currently, such a GUI program does not exist for Python.
 However, with the current capabilties of [Ginga](https://github.com/ejeschke/ginga), it offers a very good base.
 It allows us to expand to meet the requirements for solar data.
 Ginga has already several features such as FITS support and several plugins that allow basic analysis of data.
 It also supports several back-ends.